History of immigration to the United States: New England

 Seeking religious freedom in the New World, 100 English Pilgrims established a small settlement near Plymouth, Massachusetts, in 1620.
 Tens of thousands of English Puritans arrived, mostly from the East Anglia (Norfolk, Suffolk, Essex), and settled in Boston, Massachusetts and the adjacent areas from around 1629 to 1640 to create a land dedicated to their religion.
-The earliest New English colonies, Massachusetts, Connecticut, Rhode Island, and New Hampshire, were established along the northeastern coast.
+The earliest New English colonies—Massachusetts, Connecticut, Rhode Island, and New Hampshire—were established along the northeastern coast.
 Large-scale immigration to this region ended before 1700, but a small but steady trickle of later arrivals continued.

 Plymouth Colony was founded by a group of European settlers known as the pilgrims who had left Europe to separate from the Church of England and wanted religious freedom.
 They sailed from England on the Mayflower and arrived in 1620.
 Plymouth was part of the New England Confederation, made up of four Puritan colonies: Plymouth, Massachusetts, Connecticut and New Haven.
 The colonies formed an alliance to protect themselves from attacks from Native American tribes, the Dutch, and the French.

 The Pilgrims were a small group of people from Scrooby, England.
 They originally left England to go to Holland because they faced persecution from the Church of England, and they eventually ended in North America, where they began a new life.
-The Netherlands provided the Puritans with somewhat more tolerance, but they felt that it was their calling to spread the word of the Gospel to the New World, which led them to America.
+The Netherlands provided the Puritans with somewhat more tolerance, but they felt that it was their calling to spread the Gospel to the New World, which led them to America.

 The New English colonists were the most urban and educated of all their contemporaries and had had many skilled farmers, tradesmen and craftsmen among them.
 They started the first university, Harvard, in 1635 to train their ministers.
 They mostly settled in small villages for mutual support (nearly all of them had their own militias) and common religious activities.

-Shipbuilding, commerce, agriculture, and fishing were their main sources of income.
+Shipbuilding, commerce, agriculture, and fishing were the main sources of income.
 New England's healthy climate (the cold winters killed the mosquitoes and other disease-bearing insects), small widespread villages (minimizing the spread of disease), and abundant food supply resulted in the lowest death rate and the highest birth rate of any of the colonies.
 The eastern and northern frontier around the initial New England settlements was mainly settled by the descendants of the original New Englanders.
 Immigration to the New England colonies after 1640 and the start of the English Civil War decreased to less than 1% (about equal to the death rate) in nearly all of the years prior to 1845.
 The rapid growth of the New England colonies (approximately 900,000 by 1790) was almost entirely from the high birth rate (>3%) and the low death rate (<1%) per year.